daptx/daptx.github.io/kang/RP-Kang-Report.md

 ```

 Three other revisions made to the code to improve it's functionality were...
-- adding time benchmarks to key sections of the code
+- *adding time benchmarks to key sections of the code*; These processing time outputs serves as a great metric for the quantifying the efficiency of Kang et al's (2020) code, connecting back to their intent of attaining rapid measurements spatial accessibility to COVID-19 healthcare resources
 ```python
 %%time
 '''